logimw/The-hangman-game/README.md

 # The-hangman-game
 Game app consisting on guessing a hidden word by putting letters.
-With each game the word is drawn from the API.
+With each game the word is drawn from the API with async.